-We offer the following municipal bond strategies: California, High Yield, National, New York, Short Duration, and Tax-Managed Real Return.
+We offer a variety of municipal bond strategies and custom solutions including the following municipal bond strategies: California, High Yield, National, New York, Short Duration, and Tax-Managed Real Return.

 National Municipal Bond Strategy portfolios seek to generate and retain a competitive after-tax rate of interest income.
 A secondary, and important, goal is to generate long-term capital appreciation, consistent with capital preservation.